Senior Research Awards

 Applicant Eligibility: Applicant must hold an MD and/or PhD (or equivalent degree) and must be employed by an institution (public non-profit, private non-profit, or government) that is engaged in health care and/or health-related research.
 He/she must have attained independence from his/her mentor.
 Eligibility is not restricted by citizenship or geography.

-Proposal Eligibility: Proposal must be relevant to Inflammatory Bowel Disease (Crohn's disease and/or ulcerative colitis).
+Proposal Eligibility: Proposal must be relevant to Inflammatory Bowel Disease (IBD) or Crohn's disease and/or ulcerative colitis.
 Only one application is allowed per applicant per submission date.
-Simultaneous submission of a Senior Research Award and a Training Award is not permitted.
+Simultaneous submission of a CCFA Senior Research Award and a Training Award is not permitted.

 Senior Research Awards Costs: Total maximum award per year: $115,830 (subject to annual progress report approval).